csantero/json-api/format/index.md

 ### Meta information <a href="#document-structure-meta" id="document-structure-meta" class="headerlink"></a>

-As discussed above, the document **MAY** be extended to include meta-information as `"meta"` members in several locations: at the top-level, within resource objects, within relationship objects, and within [resource identifier objects].
+As discussed above, the document **MAY** be extended to include meta-information as `"meta"` members in several locations:

+* at the top-level
+* within resource objects
+* within relationship objects
+* within [resource identifier objects]
+* within [error objects]

 All `"meta"` members **MUST** have an object as a value, the contents of which can be used for custom extensions.